contentful/marketplace-partner-apps/apps/adapt-essentials-asset-fields/README.md

 ## How to use it?

-You can find the app at https://app.contentful.com/spaces/<space_id>/apps/app_installations/adapt-essentials-bulk-asset-fields/
+After successful installation you can find the app at https://app.contentful.com/spaces/<space_id>/environments/<environment_id>/apps/app_installations/adapt-essentials-bulk-asset-fields/

 ### Access it through **Apps** menu